acenet-arc/cloud_from_a_to_z/_projects/globus.md

 	$ tar -xzvf globusconnectpersonal-latest.tgz
 	~~~
 	{: .bash}
-7. cd into the directory:
+7. cd into the directory (the version number will likely be different):
 	~~~
 	$ cd globusconnectpersonal-2.2.1/
 	~~~